oparry-ukaea/hermes-3/docs/sphinx/installation.rst

 Changing the build type
 ^^^^^^^^^^^^^^^^^^^^^^^

-To change the build type of Hermes-3 when spack-installing the package directly, set the 'build_type' variant in spack.yaml, e.g.:
+To change the build type of Hermes-3 and/or BOUT++ when spack-installing the packages directly, set their 'build_type' variants in spack.yaml, e.g.:

 .. code-block:: yaml

    spack:
       specs:
-         - hermes-3%gcc+petsc build_type=Debug
+         - hermes-3%gcc+petsc build_type=Debug ^boutpp+mumps+sundials build_type=Debug

 Next Steps
 ----------